-This Regulation incorporates Council Directive 2014/87/Euratom of 8 July 2014, establishing a Community framework for the nuclear safety of nuclear facilities, into the Spanish regulatory framework.
+This Regulation incorporates Council Directive 2014/87/EURATOM of 8 July 2014, establishing a Community framework for the nuclear safety of nuclear facilities, into the Spanish regulatory framework.
 This regulation is in the general interest and has a positive impact on the protection of people and the environment against the risks arising from ionising radiation.

 Although our normative framework already incorporates the various requirements demanded by this Directive to a large extent, it did not have a specific regulatory standard on the nuclear safety of nuclear facilities.
-Likewise, some aspects of the Directive have been identified which are not covered in our judicial structure and which, it is believed, need to be transposed and incorporated into these Regulations, along with others arising from specific CSN directives (such as IS-26, of 16 June 2010), thereby creating a unified text within the remit of Spanish Royal Decrees.
+Likewise, some aspects of the Directive have been identified which are not covered in our judicial structure and which, it is believed, need to be transposed and incorporated into these Regulations, along with others arising from specific CSN directives (such as IS-26, of 16 June 2010, on basic nuclear safety requirements applicable to nuclear facilities), thereby creating a unified text within the remit of Spanish Royal Decrees.